bihunva/django-postgis-api/README.md

 ### API Documentation
 The API documentation for this application is available through Swagger.
 After running the application, you can access the Swagger documentation at http://localhost:8000/api/doc/swagger/.
 Swagger provides a user-friendly interface to explore and interact with the API endpoints.

+You can watch the video presentation of the project here - https://www.loom.com/share/da2a8959174146cf9074683e2b504c48

 ### Installation using Docker

 <p>Before you begin, make sure you have Docker installed on your computer.
 To do this, run the following command:</p>